cantaloupe-project/cantaloupe/README.md

 ### IDE

-There are a few ways to do this, in accordance with the options above.
-The simplest is probably to:
+There are a few ways to do this.
+The simplest is probably:

 1. Add a new run configuration using the "Java Application" template or its equivalent.